How ‘Born in the U.S.A.’ Transformed Bruce Springsteen

 Springsteen’s new-found global fame took him to Australia and Japan across March and April.
 Shortly after returning to the United States, he made headlines again.
 But it wasn’t for his music.
 Bruce Springsteen had gotten married.

 He had met Julianne Phillips, a former model and aspiring actress, the previous October when the tour reached Los Angeles.
 A whirlwind romance, which somehow managed to stay out of the tabloids, followed, and on May 13, they tied the knot in secret at her hometown of Lake Oswego, Ore.
 A couple of weeks later, the album’s fifth single, "Glory Days," was released, eventually reaching No. 5.
 The video featured an appearance by Phillips at the very end.

 When the tour reached Europe that summer, Bruce Springsteen and the E Street Band made the jump from arenas to stadiums, and did the same when they returned to the U.S. in August for two more months of shows.
 By the time the dust settled, Born in the U.S.A. had sold 15 million copies, with all seven of its singles hitting the Top 10 (not to mention "We Are the World," which hit No. 1).

-In nearly four years from the first recording sessions to when "My Hometown" fell off the charts, Springsteen had gone from a successful musician to the biggest white pop star in the world (Only Jackson and possibly Prince were more popular).
+In nearly four years from the first recording sessions to when "My Hometown" fell off the charts, Springsteen had gone from a successful musician to one of the biggest pops star in the world.
+(Only Jackson and possibly Prince were more popular.)
 But the transformation came with consequences.
-His difficulty in adjusting to his fame would, by decade’s end, result in the dissolution of both his marriage -- due to the aforementioned “photo of me in my jockey shorts on a balcony in Rome” – and (temporarily) his band.
+His difficulty in adjusting to his fame would, by decade’s end, result in the dissolution of both his marriage – due to the aforementioned “photo of me in my jockey shorts on a balcony in Rome” – and (temporarily) his band.